futomi/html5-CC2650SensorTag.js/README.md

 :--------------|:-------|:-----------
 `level`        | Number | Battery level (percentage)

-Note that this method can be called without setting any configurations using [`writeConfigurations()`](writeConfigurations-method) method.

 #### <a name="readConfigurations-method">readConfigurations(*[callback]*)</a>

-This method starts to read the configurations from the targeted device and returns a `Promise` object as long as the `callback` was not specified as an argument.
+This method starts to read the configurations from the targeted device and returns a `Promise` object.

 ```JavaScript
 tag.readConfigurations().then((config) => {